St. Martin's Lane (film): Production

 Editor Hugh Stewart called it "a dreadful film".

 Adaptations

 The film was adapted into the stage musical Busker Alley with songs by the Sherman Brothers.
-After several false starts with Tommy Tune as director and starring Tune and Melissa Errico, the musical had debuted at the York Theatre in New York on 13 December 2006 starring Jim Dale and Glenn Close.
+After several false starts with Tommy Tune as director and starring Tune and Melissa Errico, the musical was performed at the York Theatre in New York on 13 December 2006 starring Jim Dale and Glenn Close.
 A CD which recreated this one-night-only performance was released by Jay Records in 2007.